Settling Your Divorce & Family Law Case

 3. Written correspondence between attorneys.
-Some attorneys prefer to submit written letters between each other to make settlement offers, counteroffers, etc. The attorneys often go back and forth several times in an attempt to reach compromises based upon their client’s desires.
+Some attorneys prefer to submit written letters and/or emails between each other to make settlement offers, counteroffers, etc. The attorneys often go back and forth several times in an attempt to reach compromises based upon their client’s desires.
 Some attorneys are more professional in such letters than others.
 Thus, while some attorneys merely set forth their client’s desires and positions regarding settlement, other attorneys use such correspondence as an opportunity to berate the other party.
 We believe that playing “mean and nasty” in settlement letters is counterproductive, a waste of time, and may eventually expose the client to paying the other parties’ attorney fees and costs.
 Settlement letters do have their place.
 It is important to make sure all terms are detailed and unambiguous.
 However, too many rounds of settlement letters back and forth can be unproductive and expensive.

 4. Mediation.
 Private mediation can be an excellent alternative to reaching a settlement.
 This can be a bit more expensive since you will be paying both your attorney’s time for preparation and attendance at the mediation as well as your share of the mediator’s expenses.
 This assumes you have an attorney.
 You and the other party can also hire a mediator to help you settle your issues if you do not have an attorney.

 5. Judge Pro-Tem / Alternate Dispute Resolution.
 Another alternative for settlement is Alternate Dispute Resolution (often referred to as “ADR”).
 You can ask the Court to assign your case to ADR so that a judge pro-tem can meet with you and the other party to attempt to settle your case.
-The judge pro-tem is not the judge assigned to your case, but rather somebody appointed to do settlement conferences.
+The judge pro-tem is not the judge assigned to your case, but rather a family law attorney appointed to do settlement conferences.
 This settlement conference does not cost you anything for the judge pro-tem’s time.
-The only down-side is that sometimes it takes several months for the settlement conference to be scheduled.
+The only down-side is that sometimes it takes 1-3 months for the settlement conference to be scheduled.
 In addition, the settlement conference is generally limited to 2 or 3 hours (although some judge pro-tems might allow additional time).